Disaster Resilience Framework Document

 Current Framework document:

-The 50% working draft represents the input received to date.
-We encourage your input and comments on the draft document and on the initial set of performance goals/matrices.
+The 75% working draft represents the input received to date.
+We encourage your input and comments on the 75% draft document by March 9, 2015 to be considered for the final draft for public comment.